 How Long Do Dragonflies Live?

-The lifespan of dragonflies is anywhere form a week to six months.
+The lifespan of dragonflies is anywhere from a week to eight weeks.
 However, you might be surprised to learn that some dragonflies survive for more than ten times the length of adults while underwater as nymphs!

 As adults, dragonflies have life expectancies as short as a week.
 However, lifespans can extend.
-In colder weather they’ll be shorter, but if conditions are warm and absent extreme weather (significant rainstorms and wind), dragonflies can live beyond a couple months and as long as six months.
+In colder weather, they’ll be shorter, but if conditions are warm and absent extreme weather (significant rainstorms and wind), dragonflies can live beyond a couple of months and as long as six months.

 Dragonfly development takes significantly longer than their adult lives.
 Nymphs typically spend a year or more before emergence.
 However, some species of dragonflies (such as the golden-ringed dragonfly) can spend up to 5 years in their larval stage.
 That’s 10 times longer than the life expectancy of the oldest adult dragonflies!